To receive our monthly eNews as well as event notices and other updates, just enter your email address.

 The application should work in all browsers.
 We recommend that you use Firefox, Chrome or Internet Explorer.

-A two-year fellowship award of $100,000 is offered for research commencing in July of the application year.
+Applicants have the option of proposing either a one year project with an award of $100,000 or a two year project with an award of $100,000 commencing in July of the application year.
 The grant is made to the awardee’s sponsoring institution for the direct support of the investigator's salary and research activities.
 Indirect costs and fringe benefits are not paid by this program.
 Grant recipients are required to submit progress and financial reports to NYAM at the mid-point and end of the grant period.
 Failure to comply with reporting requirements may result in termination of the grant and refund of any award monies paid, and may negatively affect consideration of future applications from the grantee’s institution.
 In addition, it is expected that a paper on the research project suitable for publication in a peer-reviewed journal will be submitted.
 For all publications acknowledgment must be made of support from The Mary and David Hoar Fellowship of The New York Community Trust and The New York Academy of Medicine

 The mission of The New York Academy of Medicine is to advance the health of people in cities.
 Drawing on the expertise of diverse partners worldwide and more than 2,000 elected Fellows from across the professions, our current priorities are to create environments in cities that support healthy aging; to strengthen systems that prevent disease and promote the public's health; to eliminate health disparities; and preserve and promote the heritage of medicine and public health.